 Words From A Fortune Cookie

-Last night I had leftovers from a Chinese take-out meal.
-Afterward I cracked open a fortune cookie and this is what I read…
+Last night I read the words that came from a fortune cookie that came with a Chinese take-out meal.
+I cracked open the fortune cookie, and this is what I read…

 I couldn’t stop thinking about this.